julemai/GRIP-E/data/objective_1/lake-erie/validation/model/LBRM/README.md

 - will be applied to stations: 04201500, 02GE003, 04167000, 04168000

-Disclaimer: Area-Ratios might include some of the validation stations
+Disclaimer: Area-Ratios might include some of the validation stations; hence validation results of LBRM will not be considered and are only added for completeness